NBA Injuries Are Skyrocketing, Leaving League Wrestling with Who's to Blame

 Part of the problem could be plain old randomness at work, an unfortunate byproduct of having 7-footers run and collide with each other 1,230 games a year.

 But many executives and coaches have wondered how the new stretched-out schedule has affected readiness to perform at a high level.
-In an effort to reduce back-to-backs, the NBA decided to shorten training camp by 10 days and cut the number of preseason games in half, time that is normally reserved for conditioning and regular-season preparation.
+In an effort to reduce back-to-backs, the NBA decided to shorten training camp by seven days and cut the number of preseason games, time that is normally reserved for conditioning and regular-season preparation.

 Some execs are convinced that the decision has backfired, resulting in an uptick in leg injuries in the early going.